How to Protect Your Company's Domain Name: 6 Steps Every Business Must Take

 How ZeroFox Domain Protection Works

-ZeroFox Domain Protection leverages artificial intelligence to detect and identify typosquatting and domain phishing attacks that target your brand, employees, and customers.
-Once detected, ZeroFox works on your behalf to takedown fraudulent online attacker infrastructure and discourage future domain spoofing or impersonation attacks against your brand community.
+ZeroFox Domain Protection leverages artificial intelligence to analyze over 100M domains daily to detect and identify typosquatting and domain phishing attacks that target your brand, employees, and customers.
+Once detected, ZeroFox works on your behalf to takedown fraudulent online attacker infrastructure, with over 1M takedowns annually, and discourage future domain spoofing or impersonation attacks against your brand community.

 Our customers are able to find and eliminate typosquatting and domain phishing targeting employees and customers, making it easier than ever to protect domains against spoofed phishing URLs and other attempts to exploit employees and enterprise clients.